AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences

 TMDSAS: The Texas Medical and Dental School Application Service

 TMDSAS is the primary application service for most medical schools located in Texas, including dental and veterinary schools.
-The state of Texas only accepts a maximum of 10% of medical students from out-of-state, so since the vast majority of medical school applicants come from Texas, they have their own centralized medical school application service.
+Every first-year class in Texas is composed of 10% out-of-state applicants and 90% in-state applicants.
+Since the vast majority of medical school applicants come from Texas, they have their own centralized medical school application service.
 Just like AMCAS and AACOMAS, you only have to submit one set of medical school application materials to TMDSAS, which they will process and transmit to your selected Texan schools.

 It also means that native Texans have a significant advantage when applying to schools in their home state, whereas anyone from outside of Texas has a significant disadvantage.
 So, if you come from Texas, it makes sense to apply to a medical school in your own state.